Skip to content

 Best Things To Do In New Delhi!

-The Sikh Gurudwara Bangla Sahib Temple reflects both the symmetry of Mughal mosques and the hurly-burly of Hindu temples.
-The temple is built of white marble and topped with a gleaming golden onion dome.
+The Sikh Gurudwara Bangla Sahib Temple reflects the symmetry of Mughal mosques and the hurly-burly of Hindu temples.
+It is built of white marble and topped with a gleaming golden onion dome.
 To the right of the building, a priest distributes prasad.

 It is a sacrificial food that Sikhs share with Hindus and is similar to Christian communion: you get a lump of this sugar, flour, and ghee preparation in both hands.
 You put the food in your mouth with your right hand and rub the remaining ghee into your hands.

-There is an impressively large kitchen in the temple, and you can see it as well.
-In the hallway, potatoes and onions are peeled by volunteers.
+The temple has an impressively large kitchen; you can also see it.
+In the hallway, volunteers peel potatoes and onions.
 In the cooking area, various dishes are prepared in huge pots.
 Next to the kitchen, there is a large dining hall.
 Every day, 30,000 people are fed here, regardless of religion, origin, or financial situation.
-Volunteers go around with dishes in buckets and with ladles, handing out nice portions to everyone.
+Volunteers go around with dishes in buckets and ladles, handing out nice portions to everyone.

 When a large group has eaten, everyone must leave the room.
-The floor is quickly cleaned afterward for the next group, which is already waiting in an anteroom.
+The floor is quickly cleaned for the next group, who are already waiting in an anteroom.
 You can also join in the meal.
-In the dining room, you sit on a carpeted runner and get a shiny plate with troughs.
-Here the “menu” was one of the most delicious we have eaten in India.
+You sit on a carpeted runner in the dining room and get a shiny plate with troughs.
+Here, the “menu” was one of the most delicious in India.

-Trust us; this is going to be one of the most beautiful temple visits in your lives…… It is a purifying experience for the mind and soul.
+Trust us; this will be one of the most beautiful temple visits in your lives…… It is a purifying experience for the mind and soul.

 India Gate